ST Explains: What are fifth-freedom flights and how do they benefit travellers?

 Turkish Airlines’ planned route to Australia is an example of a fifth-freedom flight.

-It will start with a 10½ flight from Istanbul to Singapore, followed by a 10-hour stopover in Singapore, and then a seven-hour journey from Singapore to Australia, the chairman of the Istanbul-based carrier Ahmet Bolat told a Turkish news outlet.
+It will start with a 10½-hour flight from Istanbul to Singapore, followed by a 10-hour stopover in Singapore, and then a seven-hour journey from Singapore to Australia, the chairman of the Istanbul-based carrier Ahmet Bolat told a Turkish news outlet.

 Fifth-freedom flights allow a carrier to fly from its home country to another and offload passengers and freight, before picking up passengers and cargo and proceeding to a third country.